 Kaja Aagaard ’22 is from Seattle, Washington .
 She has interests in ecology and medicine and is majoring in biology with a planned minor in global health.
 At Middlebury, she sails, cross-country skis, goes bouldering and occasionally bakes challah.

 Miranda Herschel Seixas ‘19.75 grew up in Newbury Park, California.
 She was an Independent Scholar in “Geobiology“, interested in looking at extremophiles on Earth to push the boundaries of what we know about the environmental limits to life.
 She hopes to use her pilot’s license to fly herself out to field sites.
 Outside of the science realm you can find her backpacking, climbing, singing with the Middlebury College Choir, or playing IM Soccer.

 Laura Blum ‘19.75 majored in Biology at Middlebury College.
 In the past she has developed metabarcoding methods for detecting invasive aquatic plants as well as characterizing reactive oxygen species dynamics on coral reefs.
 In the Eggleston Lab, she explored marine microbial ecology using metagenomics in collaboration with Harriet Alexander and Maria Pachiadaki at WHOI.
 She plans to keep studying amazing microbes and origin of life research in the future.
-She will start with a Master program in Earth Sciences at Dartmouth College Fall 2020.
+She will start a Masters program in Earth Sciences at Dartmouth College Fall 2020.

 Bryn Hester ’22 is from Portland, Oregon and is intending double majoring in biology and education studies.
 She is interested microbiology, specifically how it relates to the environment.
 Outside of the lab, she enjoys hiking, working at the Knoll, and baking bread.